Bohr-Sommerfeld profile surgeries and Disk Potentials: Zero Area BSP and Disk Potential

 \section{Zero Area BSP and Disk Potential}

-As we have seen in Section \ref{sec:Constr}, Bohr-Sommerfeld-Profile surgeries can construct homeomorphic Lagrangians.
-One of the main motivations behind the construction of Bohr-Sommerfeld-Profile (BSP) surgery is to construct newer symplectic classes of Lagrangians.
-We will study the effect of BSP surgery on disk-potential, a powerful invariant of oriented compact spin monotone Lagrangians.
+As we have seen in Section \ref{sec:topsurger}, Bohr-Sommerfeld-Profile surgeries can construct homeomorphic Lagrangians.
+One of the main application of Bohr-Sommerfeld-Profile (BSP) surgery is to construct exotic symplectic classes of Lagrangians.
+We will study the effect of BSP surgeries on the disk-potential of oriented compact spin monotone Lagrangians.
 The disk-potential has been used to distinguish between the infinitely many Vianna tori \cite{Via16,Via17} and their lifts \cite{chw,DTVW}.
 We provide a change of potential formula for BSP-surgery under certain assumptions, see Assumptions \ref{ass:diskpot}.